gklyne/annalist/documents/release-notes/announce_0.5.8.md

 I've just released an update (release 0.5.8) of Annalist.

 This mainly adds support for sub/superproperty URI relations declared in view field definitions.
+This is intended to make it easier to work with structured vocabularies like CIDOC CRM, and to facilitate some aspects of data evolution.

 The full announcement is at:
 https://groups.google.com/d/msg/annalist-discuss/9k1TUHdaNe4/JauuGxDYAAAJ